Stable equivariant abelianization, its properties, and applications

 The natural replacement for singular homology in the equivariant setting is \emph{Bredon homology} \cite{bredon}.
-In \cite{n} the second author constructed a version of the abelianization functor adapted to Bredon homology.
-For each covariant coefficient system $k$, he defined a functor from $G$-spaces to topological abelian groups, denoted by $X\otimes_{\gf} k$ (the original notation was $\cg X\ogf k$), by the following \emph{coend} construction
+In \cite{n} the second author constructed an equivariant abelianization functor (not stable yet).
+For each covariant coefficient system $k$ and each $G$-space $X$, he defined a topological abelian group $X\otimes_{\gf} k$ (the original notation was $\cg X\ogf k$), by the following \emph{coend} construction

 where the equivalence relation is generated by

 for a map $f:S\to T$ in $G\cf$ with $\phi f^*=\phi\circ f$ and $f_*=k(f)$.
 In \cite[Theorem 1]{n}, he showed that for a $G$-CW complex $X$, there is a natural isomorphism